alptugan/icns-creator/README.md

 - [ ] Improve documentation on compiling the project.
 - [ ] Check the latest release on a Intel-based Mac (Rosetta Architecture may help to fix issues for Intel chip).
 - [ ] v4
     - [ ] Drag & drop folders or apps to edit their icns props on the fly for better UX.
-Set the icons using the app.
+    - [ ] Set the icons using the app.
+    - [ ] Return to original icon option.
+    - [ ] Keep the original icon in the original app directory.
 - [ ] Distrubute image conversion process into different CPU threads.
 It is a possible fix to avoid locking main thread during the icns creation process.
 - [ ] Distrubute through Homebrew.
 - [ ] Apple Codesign issues!
 (Optional: Will be exist forever)